deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-todo-list/readme.md

 ---
 title: Realtime ToDo List
-description: Learn how to create a realtime ToDo list using deepstreamHub technology
+description: Learn how to create a realtime ToDo list using deepstream technology
-tags: Javascript, React, lists, records
+tags: [Javascript, React, lists, records]
 navLabel: Realtime Todo List
 ---

 You probably know the [TodoMVC](http://todomvc.com/) project (if not, take a look).
-We believe that deepstreamHub's lists and records can simplify the development and implementation of many kinds of project, ToDomvc and the like are good examples for that.
+We believe that deepstream's lists and records can simplify the development and implementation of many kinds of project, ToDomvc and the like are good examples for that.
-This tutorial will show you how to use deepstreamHub's records and lists for building a realtime TodoList app with React.
+This tutorial will show you how to use deepstream's records and lists for building a realtime TodoList app with React.
 We definitely recommend being familiar with [Records](/tutorials/core/datasync/records/) and [Lists](/tutorials/core/datasync/lists/) before giving this a go, and, of course, with the React framework.

 This is how it looks like:

 ![todoMVC gif](todoMVC.gif)

-`markdown:start-deepstream-server.md`

 ## Connect to deepstream and log in